Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 Step 10: Apply for Business Licenses and Permits

-- Professional License – Certain services such as barbershops, accountants, salons, and others must be licensed.
-Licensed professionals going into business and offering a professional service have the option of forming a Professional Corporation.
+• Professional License: Certain services, such as barbershops, accountants, salons, and others, must be licensed.
+Licensed professionals who go into business and offer a professional service have the option of forming a Professional Corporation.

-- Sales Tax Permit – In order to sell products and certain services, registration for a sales tax permit with the Tennessee Department of Revenue will be necessary.
+• Sales Tax Permit: To sell products and certain services, a Tennessee Sales Tax Permit from the Tennessee Department of Revenue will be necessary.

 Step 11: File Annual Reports and pay Franchise Taxes & Excise Taxes

-Corporations are required to submit an annual report with the Tennessee Secretary of State.
+Corporations are required to submit a Tennessee corporation annual report to the Tennessee Secretary of State.
 The annual report is due each year before the first day of the fourth month following the end of the Corporation’s fiscal year.
-Most Corporations use December 31st as the end of their fiscal, and in this case, the annual report would be due April 15th.
+Most corporations use December 31st as the end of their fiscal year; in this case, the annual report is due April 15th.

-Additionally, each year a franchise tax and excise tax is due.
+Additionally, a franchise tax and excise tax are due each year.
 The minimum franchise tax is $100 and is a percentage of the corporation’s net worth or real and tangible property in Tennessee.
 The minimum excise tax is $10 and is based on net earnings.

 What is the difference between Corp., Co., or Inc.?